 In my adolescence, I used to dream about a romantic date where I would be inside a Mercedes Benz car and heading towards the sea with the windows wide open and the gushing air would refresh both of us along with some rain droplets.
 A lovely melodious and romantic song in the car would heighten passions in the dark starlit night!!
 Well, whether my dream date became a reality or not, let me keep it a secret.
-But to my surprise, I got an opportunity to visit the Mercedes Benz Museum in August, 2011.
+But to my surprise, I got an opportunity to visit the Mercedes Benz Museum a few days back.
 I was thrilled and anxious to know more about my dream car company when I reached there.
 I must acknowledge that I used to know very little about Mercedes-Benz before the visit.

 The Mercedes Benz Museum in Stuttgart, Germany